Thredbo, Australia: Family Ski Guide

 Planning Your Trip

-- Thredbo Leisure Centre: Pool and facilities included with season passes.
-A reliable afternoon option when legs are tired and children still have energy to burn.
+- Thredbo Leisure Centre: Pool and gym included with season passes (June to October).
+A solid option for rest days when legs are done.

 When to Go